Experienced, Independent, Accountable

 - I have worked in the offices of nonprofits side-by-side with staff, or when space is lacking, at my dedicated home office.
 I admit, I tend to get more done when I can work from my home office where it is quiet and I have my own computer equipment.
 I often work longer and more flexible hours than required.

 - I am usually paid a flat monthly fee.
 From those funds, I pay for my own taxes, basic office expenses, local travel, insurance, equipment and benefits.
 This makes it easier for those hiring me.

 - Occasionally, I have been an adjunct staff member, receiving benefits from an organization for a certain length of time while working on a long-term (multi-year) project.
 That is rare, however.

 - If you think you would like me to work with your organization for an hourly fee, let’s talk.
 Certainly, social media reporting of events, video creation, social media platform work, individual grant applications and the like are fairly easy to handle on an hourly basis.
 One-time special events and conferences can also be broken-down into an hourly fee structure, as can educational programs.

 - I normally invoice my professional clients with an official form for the record, and if you require additional documentation, I am happy to accommodate you.

 - When working month to month, I also normally ask for one half of one months’ fee upfront to start, which means my final month of work is also one half of one month’s fee (an easy conclusion to my engagements).
 When I begin work, expenditures are made right away, and that is the reason for this rule of engagement (and also it is a “good faith” agreement I have with my clientele).

 - To cancel a contract may be done with 30 days’ notice.
 Things happen, and I understand that.

 - My tax documentation is prepared by my longtime accounting firm, Hahn & Oldham, P.C. (since 2000).
-I archive each and every receipt, which is to say, solid record keeping is in place.
+I archive each and every receipt, which is to say, objective professional record keeping is in place.